MDEGroup/APIRecSys-AML/README.md

 special file format for providing input to FOCUS.

-UP-Miner and PAM suffer from scalability issues, i.e., they cannot work on large datasets [@9359479].
+UP-Miner and PAM suffer from scalability issues, i.e., they cannot work on large datasets.
 Thus for evaluating them, we could consider a subset consisting of 500 apps.
 For FOCUS, the whole 2,600 apps are used since the system is capable of handling well a large amount of data.